TJAdryan/astro_blog/src/content/blog/2024-06-05-xml-all-the-things.md

 # It's XML All the Way Down

 A few years ago I was tasked to use an API with poor documentation that was only available in SOAP.
 Fortunately, there is a Python library called Zeep ([docs.python-zeep.org/](https://docs.python-zeep.org/)) – without it, I would have been completely lost.
 I grumbled through this task, feeling like I was working on something that if not already obsolete was well on its way.
 This is a good example of how everything can be a learning experience.
-Even if you don't want to learn it.
+Even if it wasn't the thing you set out to learn.

-Only recently, I learned that XLSX files are actually zipped XML files.
+This is how I learned that XLSX files are actually zipped XML files.
+And even though I had not not set out to learn that, taking it apart taught me something.
 So let's take one apart:

 ### 1. Initial CSV File
 Starting with a CSV file has about 1200 rows and 17 columns comes to 210 KB.